QAGIw3/Q/VectorStoreQ/README.md

 ## API Endpoints

 The service provides the following versioned API endpoints.
+All endpoints require a valid JWT from an authenticated user, passed via the Istio gateway.

 ### Ingestion

 *   `POST /v1/ingest/upsert`
     *   **Purpose**: Inserts or updates a batch of vectors in a specified collection.
+    *   **Authorization**: Requires a role of `admin` or `service-account`.
     *   **Request Body**: `UpsertRequest` (see `q_vectorstore_client/models.py`)
     *   **Response**: A confirmation with the number of inserted records and their primary keys.